sarah4coulson/1-music-spot/PROPOSAL.md

 As a music consumer.

-I want to search for a specific genre of music and see the top artists acording to multiple libraries.
+I want to search for a specific genre of music and see the top artists according to multiple libraries.

 So that I can see who is the most popular according to hits played in that specific genre.